How To Get a Drivers' License in Ohio?

 It’s time to get behind the wheel!
 Now that you have enough knowledge about Ohio roads, you need to demonstrate your driving skills in a practical setting.
 With a permit in hand, you have the chance to begin driving.
 Visit the nearest offices of local and state-certified driving schools to register for a practical test.

 It takes you at least 8 hours on the wheel while under a professional instructor, and teens need 50 hours of practice with their legal guardian or parents.
-Those over 18 years old need a licensed driver who is above 21 years or a certified instructor.
+Those over 18 years old need a licensed driver who is 21 or older, or a certified instructor.

-Before taking the driving test, consider completing multiple online courses to help you pass the actual test.
+Before taking the driving test, consider completing multiple online courses to help you pass it.
 After the practical test, apply for the license you’ve been looking forward to obtaining.
 Here, you will need to present:

-For those under 18 years old, their license is known as a probationary driver’s license until they turn 18.
+For those under 18, their license is a probationary driver’s license until they turn 18.

-• A 16-year-old driver is not allowed to drive after midnight.
-They can kick start from 6 am; however, if accompanied by a guardian, they have the right to use the public roads in Ohio.
+- A 16-year-old driver is not allowed to drive after midnight.
+They can kick-start from 6 am; however, if accompanied by a guardian, they have the right to use public roads in Ohio.

-• A 16-year-old driver is not allowed to have more than one non-family member in the car as a passenger unless a guardian or parent is in the vehicle.
+- A 16-year-old driver may not have more than one non-family member in the car as a passenger unless a guardian or parent is in the vehicle.

 Complete the Driver’s Course

-Those taking the driver’s education course are given the Online Completion Certificate (OCC), which you bring to the school where you did the practical test to be awarded a Driver Training Completion Certificate (DT).
+Those taking the driver’s education course receive the Online Completion Certificate (OCC), which you bring to the school where you took the practical test to receive the Driver Training Completion Certificate (DT).

 During the driver’s course, you can begin your driving practice and practical training.
 Or rathe,r you could complete the course first before doing any practicals.
 After the course, you are prompted to do a multiple-choice actual exam.